ch4mpy/spring-addons/samples/tutorials/reactive-resource-server/README.md

 - state-less session management (no session, user state in access token only)
 - disabled CSRF (safe because there is no session)
 - public access to a limited list of resources
-- non "public" routes require users to be authenticated, fine grained access-control being achieved with method-security (`@PreAuthrorize` and alike)
+- non "public" routes require users to be authenticated, fine-grained access-control being achieved with method-security (`@PreAuthrorize` and alike)
 - 401 (unauthorized) instead 302 (redirecting to login) when a request to a protected resource is made with missing or invalid authorization

 ## 3.1.
 Security Properties